The conversation you've been avoiding — how to start talking about what you're seeing

 Why You're Avoiding This

-The weight of saying it aloud is real.
+The avoidance is not cowardice; it is a rational response to genuinely high emotional stakes.
 These words feel dangerous.
 Once you voice what you're seeing, once you name the decline or the change or the concern, it becomes something your parent has to respond to.
 They might get defensive.
 They might be hurt.
 They might be relieved that someone is finally talking about it.
 You don't know which, and the uncertainty is paralyzing.

 There's another layer underneath the weight, though, and that's the uncertainty you're carrying.
 You don't know for sure what's happening.
 What if you're wrong?
 What if you bring this up and it turns out you've misinterpreted what you've seen?
 Your parent might convince you that you've overreacted, and then you're left feeling foolish and questioning your own observations.
 Or they might confirm your fears, and then you're the person who had to be the bearer of bad news.
 Neither outcome feels safe.